Blue Rock, Ohio

 Blue Rock is an unincorporated community in western Blue Rock Township, Muskingum County, Ohio, United States.
-It is a part of the Franklin Local School District.
-Blue Rock State Park is located within Blue Rock, Ohio.
+The community is served by the Franklin Local School District.

+Blue Rock State Park is located near the community and is a notable recreational area in the region.

-Although Blue Rock is unincorporated, it has a post office, with the ZIP code of 43720, which is located in the similarly unincorporated community of Gaysport, which lies along the Muskingum River at the intersection of State Routes 60 and 376.
+Although Blue Rock is unincorporated, it uses the ZIP Code 43720 through the post office located in the nearby unincorporated community of Gaysport.
+Gaysport is situated along the Muskingum River near the junction of State Route 60 and State Route 376.